Corallivore: Invertebrates

 There are 48 known corallivorous invertebrate species, 14 of which are obligate corallivores.
 The facultative corallivore crown-of-thorns star is an important coral browser that feeds by everting its stomach and using its tube feet to spread the stomach over the coral and into the crevices between polyps.
 Occurrences of high crown-of-thorns star population densities has resulted in documented decimation of large coral reef tracts, with reports of 100% coral mortality in localized areas.
 It is estimated that one crown-of-thorns star may eat up to 6 m2 of live coral per year.

 The genus Drupella are obligate corallivorous sea snails that specialize on fast growing Acropora and Montipora species.
-Like crown-of-thorns star, Drupella aggregations have been known to destroy large areas of coral, and have been cited as the cause for instances of significant coral reduction in Toga Bay, Japan and Ningaloo Reef, Australia.
+Like crown-of-thorns star, Drupella aggregations have been known to destroy large areas of coral, and have been cited as the cause for instances of significant coral reduction in Toga Bay, Japan, and Ningaloo Reef, Australia.

 Most corallivores display a preference for one or a few types of coral.
 However, the obligate corallivore snail, Coralliophila abbreviata, is known to feed on 26 different species of coral and shows no distinct preference for one species.
 C. abbreviata lacks a radula that would allow it to scrape off coral tissue, so coral is broken down by digestive enzymes.

 Not all corallivores are detrimental to coral health.
-Corals with populations of the mucus feeding Tetralia and Trapezia crabs were shown to have a greater chance of survival during an crown-of-thorns star outbreak.
+Corals with populations of the mucus feeding Tetralia and Trapezia crabs were shown to have a greater chance of survival during a crown-of-thorns star outbreak.
 Trapezia crabs are known to symbiotically benefit their host coral by cleaning sediment and debris off their surface.

 Some organisms receive more than nutrition.
 The nudibranch, Phestilla sibogae, has been known to incorporate zooxanthellae, a phytoplankton symbiont, harvested through corallivory into its cerata.
 After they are incorporated, the zooxanthellae continue to photosynthesize and provide energy for the nudibranch.